-This is because the fundamental skills required to facilitate in ‘inclusive’ settings are the same as in the mainstream classroom, as in the rehearsal room – passion, strong musicianship, open and honest communication, a sense of humour and an appetite for constant improvement.
+This is because the fundamental skills required to facilitate in ‘inclusive’ settings are the same as those in both the mainstream classroom and the rehearsal room – passion, strong musicianship, open and honest communication, a sense of humour and an appetite for constant improvement.

 Please do add your own in the comments.

 1 – Fit the instrument to the musician, not the musician to the instrument

 Inclusion is about engagement.
 So the first thing to do is find the thing that grabs the pupil, brings energy into their eyes.
 The next step is to offer whatever scaffolding is needed for them to succeed – to compose, improvise, perform, dance to and publish music that they are proud of.